 Q&A: Sandwich Plate System (SPS): A Structural Composite

 If a crack has appeared on a vessel’s hull, it can be inspected from the outside to ensure it has not grown.
 Inspection criteria are discussed and agreed at the SPS design and approval stage.

 What material do you use for the exterior plate of SPS?

-In most circumstances, the SPS top plate and perimeter bars are generally the same grade as the existing structure or a higher grade if improved strength required.
+In most circumstances, the SPS top plate and perimeter bars are generally the same grade as the existing structure or a higher grade if improved is strength required.
 However, there are some unique instances in which we have used stainless steel or aluminium as the top SPS plate.
-For example, there is an FPSO newbuild now operating in the North Sea which has enhanced oil recovery tanks, built with carbon steel but have a stainless-steel SPS top plate.
+For example, there is an FPSO newbuild now operating in the North Sea which has enhanced oil recovery tanks, built with carbon steel but with a stainless-steel SPS top plate.
 This enhancement was done during the construction phase.